 All we need is a referral (order) from your physician.
 You do not need to have been a patient at Emerson Hospital to participate in the program.

-After your preliminary acceptance by the program director, you’ll undergo an initial screening that includes an exercise tolerance test, blood chemistry profile, and an interview with staff to answer your questions and evaluate the program’s suitability for you.
+After your preliminary acceptance by the program director, you will undergo an initial screening that includes an exercise tolerance test, blood chemistry profile, and an interview with staff to answer your questions and evaluate the program’s suitability for you.

 Insurance coverage for cardiac rehabilitation